mrRewue/unityTestProject/NGUI_pr/Assets/NGUI/ReadMe - 3.6.8.txt

 -----------------

 3.6.8
-- NEW: UIWrapContent now has a range limit you can set for indices (such as -10 to 10).
+- 'k'l'lNEW: UIWrapContent now has a range limit you can set for indices (such as -10 to 10).
 - NEW: Added Transform.OverlayPosition to make it easy to position widgets using 3D object positions.
 - FIX: Progress bars / sliders will no longer show the foreground if the value is 0.
 - FIX: Changing UI2DSprite.sprite2D will now immediately re-add the widget to the panel.